 - Bake both sheets of cookies for 8 to 10 minutes, or until the edges are just beginning to turn golden.
 Let them cool for 5 minutes on the pan, before transferring to a wire rack to cool completely.

 - Optional: Using eggnog icing, drizzle designs over the cookies with the cutouts.
 Dip in a bowl of sprinkles, icing side-down to decorate.

 - Place the cookies with the cutouts in them on a cookie sheet and sift confectioners' sugar over the top.
 Turn the remaining cookies flat side up and spread about ½ teaspoon of eggnog icing into the center.
 Top with the sugar-dusted cookies.

-- In a medium bowl, whisk together confectioners' sugar and icing until smooth.
+- In a medium bowl, whisk together confectioners' sugar and eggnog until smooth.

 View Web Story for recipe.